markdom/specification/1.0/markdom.md

 > Another quote
 ```

-Additionally, many Markdown implmentation use custom flavors of the Markdown syntax or offer custom extensions.
+Additionally, many Markdown implementations use custom flavors of the Markdown syntax or offer custom extensions.

-As a result, it is [almost](https://uncodin.github.io/bypass/) impossible to find a set of markdown implmentations that generate Spanned Strings for Android, Attributed Strings for iOS and HTML for websites, that interprete a given Markdown text identically and genereate comparable outputs.
+As a result, it is [almost](https://uncodin.github.io/bypass/) impossible to find a set of markdown implementations that generate Spanned Strings for Android, Attributed Strings for iOS and HTML for websites, that interpret a given Markdown text identically and generate equal outputs.

 ### Why not CommonMark?